Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

     - You don't need to generate a key for the web API.

-Now give the web app permissions to call the web API:
+### Give the web app permissions to call the web API:

 1. In the Azure management portal, click the Surveys application.
 2. Click **Configure**.
 3. Under **Permissions to other applications**, click **Add Application**.
 4. In the dropdown next to **Show**, select **All Apps**.
 5. Click the top checkmark to search.
-6. Select `Surveys.API`.
+6. Select `Surveys.WebAPI`.
 7. Click the bottom checkmark to complete the dialog.
-This will add `Surveys.API` to the permissions list.
+This will add `Surveys.WebAPI` to the permissions list.
 8. In the **Delegated Permissions** dropdown, select **Access Surveys.API**.
 9. Click **Save**.